Mind the trap! Antipatterns, a common type of problem in technical writing

 Cargo Cult

-This often happens in security chapters when the author is unsure about the legal situation or when they see something "useful" elsewhere.
+Copying parts of text from elsewhere into your own works without understanding why and how. – Often seen in security chapters when the author is unsure about the legal situation or when they find something that "sounds good" elsewhere.

 Magic Buttons